-If you're wondering about the value of naturopathic oncology, you aren't alone.
-More and more people are coming to understand the value of an integrative approach to cancer care.
+More and more, people are coming to understand the value of an integrative approach to cancer care.

 Simply put, naturopathic oncology refers to the application of the art and science of naturopathic medicine to the field of cancer care and treatment.

 It doesn't fight against established conventional cancer treatments and protocols, it supports them.

 While people can approach their cancer treatments from an 'all-in' perspective (relying solely on either conventional or naturopathic medicine) we often see the benefit of incorporating both in the treatment of the disease.

 Cancer isn't a simple condition.